Abraham Lincoln’s Dueling Words

 Abraham Lincoln Presidential Library & Museum

-Stay tuned for the book trailer, curriculum guide, and character education guide!
+Stay tuned for the curriculum guide—complete with character education connections.

 Reviews and Accolades:

 “Bowman’s upbeat telling is infused with folksy humor, and Schindler’s superb watercolor-and-ink illustrations effectively capture the time period” —Kirkus Reviews

 “Lively, engaging… Bowman’s conversational, folksy reader-directed paragraphs incorporate droll, dramatic, and suspenseful touches that will likely hold readers’ interest…Schindler’s intricate, expressive watercolor-and-ink illustrations lend further vibrancy.” —Booklist